 Soil Considerations

 If you are unsure of the pH of your soil, conduct a soil test before planting.
-This allows you to amend the soil if needed when planting color-changing varieties to ensure you get the color you’re after.
+This allows you to amend the soil when planting color-changing varieties to ensure you get the color you’re after.

 Staking and Support Requirements